XanaduAI/MrMustard/mrmustard/README.md

 - [`FockPlugin`](https://github.com/XanaduAI/MrMustard/blob/abstract_backend/mrmustard/plugins/fockplugin.py) (Fock space functionality)
 - [`TrainPlugin`](https://github.com/XanaduAI/MrMustard/blob/abstract_backend/mrmustard/plugins/trainplugin.py) (optimization functionality)
 - [`GraphicsPlugin`](https://github.com/XanaduAI/MrMustard/blob/abstract_backend/mrmustard/plugins/graphicsplugin.py) (plots and visualizations)

-To develop the existing plugins (or to add new ones) one needs to make sure that the backend is used when calling numerical math methods, e.g. `backend.transpose(M)`.
+To develop the existing plugins (or to add new ones), make sure that the backend is used when calling numerical math methods, e.g. `backend.transpose(M)`.

-To refactor plugins,

 ### 4. Backends
 The numerical functionality (be it with autodiff or not) is supplied by the backends.